 Cicada Damage to Plants and Trees

 Some trees and plants that are most likely to incur damage are apple trees, young grapevines, small trees, and shrubs.
-Because of this, it is recommended that those who own or plant orchards or nursery know the life cycles of periodical cicadas in there are and not plant young trees or shrubs in a year or two before expected emergence.
+Because of this, it is recommended that those who own or plant orchards or nurseries know the life cycles of periodical cicadas in the area, and refrain from planting and young trees or shrubs in the year or two before an expected emergence.

 Cicadas do not cause any harm or hazard to humans, other than the annoyance of the loud mating song.
 These insects normally do not bite, sting, or attack people.
-If a cicada is handled for too long, it may attempt to feed on a person's hand, but they are not poisonous or known to transmit disease, so the attempt will generally be little more than the feeling of a pinprick.
+If a cicada is handled for too long, it may attempt to feed on a person's hand, but they are not poisonous or known to transmit disease, so the attempt is little more than the feeling of a pinprick.
 For some people, the intensely loud song can be emotionally stressful for the few weeks the insects are prevalent.

-- Many animals feed on these pests, however, because they emerge in such high numbers, it is virtually impossible for them to all be attacked or consumed.
+Many animals feed on these pests, however, because cicadas emerge in such high numbers, it is virtually impossible for significant numbers to be attacked or consumed by natural predators.

-- Even humans have been known to dine on cicadas.
+Even humans have been known to dine on cicadas.
 According to Dr. Gene Kritsky, Professor of Biology at the College of Mount St. Joseph, "Periodical cicadas are best eaten when they are still white, and they taste like cold canned asparagus.
 Like all insects, cicadas have a good balance of vitamins, are low in fat, and, especially the females, are high in protein."
-Early Native Americans and John the Baptist were said to eat cicadas.
+Early Native Americans and John the Baptist were said to have dined on cicadas.

 Non-Chemical Cicada Control

-- Young vines/vineyards. cover the trunks of the young vines with aluminum foil or other covering to keep nymphs from climbing up.
+- On young vines, cover the trunks of the vines with aluminum foil or other covering to keep nymphs from climbing up.

-- Small or young trees.
-Wrap the branches loosely with cheesecloth or other mesh cloth.
+- On small or young trees, wrap the branches loosely with cheesecloth or other mesh cloth.
 This will keep females from being able to drill into the branches to lay their eggs.
 Apply the cloth or screening as soon as cicadas emerge and leave it on for about a month, or until the cicadas are gone.

 - Do not plant trees within the year or two prior to the predicted emergence of periodic cicadas in your region.
 Established trees are usually immune to lasting damage.